eudiegosilva/project--ecodev-backend/README.md

 Run the app in the development mode by opening [http://localhost:3333](http://localhost:3333) to view it in the browser.

-The page will reload if you make edits.
-You will also see any lint errors in the console.

 ## Main Tecnologies Used

 #### [express](https://styled-components.com/)